goldfire/democracy.js/README.md

 #### resign()
 If called on the current leader node, will force it to resign as the leader.
 A new election will be held, which means the same node could be re-elected.
 #### send(customEvent, extraData)
-Sends a custom event to all other nodes
+Sends a custom event to all other nodes.

 ### Events
 All events return the data/configuration of the affected node as their first parameter.